 If that math is a bit much, see the inbound marketing ROI calculator on our site.

-The main goal of marketing ROI calculators is to allow you to gauge and forecast the marketing efforts needed in order to meet your revenue goals.
+The main goal of the digital marketing ROI calculator is to allow you to gauge and forecast the marketing efforts in marketing agencies needed in order to meet your revenue goals.
 Potential customers should be able to quickly specify and change the variables that are important to them.
 The best way to achieve this is to use several dynamic sliders to change the variables that must be measured, such as:

 - Number of records processed.
 This is a practical measure of productivity.